shmlktz/custom_keys/README.md

 # Custom Keys

 ## A project to improve workflows
-This application operates by deploying multiple items (applications and webpages) from a single click of a button.
+This application is a workstation creator.
+It operates by deploying multiple items (applications and webpages) from a single click of a button.
 The multiple items are grouped together by creating a Python list of links.
 For every list, a button is created.
 When the button is pressed, all of the links associated with the button will open.